Skyvell/xledger-syncronizer/README.md

 ![Azure architecture](architecture/azure_architecture.svg)

+*Figure 1: High-level architecture showing the flow of data from timers to Azure Functions and the Data Lake.*

 Provide an overview of the architecture.
 Include a diagram (e.g., a flowchart or system architecture diagram) to illustrate the components and their interactions.

 ### Diagram Description